Hallmarking ImportsCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Numerical values were specified for the fineness mark so that the crown for gold and the lion of sterling silver would not be used on foreign plate.
 For gold the carat value together with its decimal equivalent was marked, for silver items the decimal equivalent of the standard was marked.
 E.g. 18 carat gold was to be marked 18 and .75, sterling silver was to be marked ·925 in cameo with an oval surround as shown here, the equivalent to the lion passant struck on British made sterling silver items.

 Some of the 1887 town marks for imported items were found to resemble existing trademarks, so in 1906 an Order in Council defined different town marks to be used on imported items by the London, Sheffield, Glasgow, and Dublin assay offices; the marks for Birmingham, Chester, and Edinburgh remaining the same as before.
-The London Assay Office mark became the sign of the constellation Leo, which looks like an omega symbol, on a cross in an oval shield for silver and square for gold.
+The London Assay Office mark became the sign of the constellation Leo, which looks like an omega symbol, on a cross in an oval surround for silver and square for gold.
 The Glasgow Office mark became two opposed block letters "F" prone.
 The Birmingham Office symbol became an equilateral triangle.
 These changes came into effect from 29 May 1906 for all assay offices except Sheffield and Glasgow, where the order took effect on 1 July 1906.

 Sign of Leo